 Additional options are supported:

-Queue will be created automatically if not exists.
+Queue will create automatically if not exists.

 To enable Beanstalk broker: